sameerank/sf-budget-visualization/README.md

 # sf-budget-visualization
 Visualization of cash flow in the San Francisco budget.
+Where does the money come from and where does it go?
 Made with React.js, Flux, D3.js, Babel, Webpack, and Sass.

 View it live at [http://sf-budget-visualization.herokuapp.com/](http://sf-budget-visualization.herokuapp.com/)